aafgani/react-micro-ui-starter/README.md

-# React Micro UI Starter
+# React + TypeScript + Vite

-A lightweight starter kit for building frontend UIs in a microservice-style architecture using **React**, **TypeScript**, **Vite**, and **DevContainers**.
-Ideal for backend developers or microservice-oriented apps who want a fast, clean, and modern frontend layer.
+This is a starter project using **React**, **Vite**, and **TypeScript**, developed inside a **VS Code Devcontainer**.
+The devcontainer ensures a reproducible Node.js environment with all dependencies isolated.

+---

+## 🚀 Project Description

+This project is a playground to learn React with TypeScript.
+It uses [Vite](https://vitejs.dev/) as the build tool for a fast and modern development experience.

 ---